BitcoinDesign/Guide/guide/how-it-works/payment-request-formats.md

 Invoices can also contain other pieces of meta data useful for users, like a description detailing what the invoice is for.
 A name can be included in the description via [NameDesc](https://github.com/lightning/blips/pull/11), which lets the sender know who they are paying.

-Requesters node public keys are included in their generated invoices, so they should not be shared publicly to preserve privacy.
+Requesters' node public keys are included in their generated invoices, so they should not be shared publicly to preserve privacy.

 </div>